Phi Sigma Phi

 Phi Sigma Phi (ΦΣΦ) (Phi Sig) is a national fraternity in the United States founded on July 30, 1988 in South Bend, Indiana by chapters formerly of Phi Sigma Epsilon that declined to participate in that fraternity's merger into Phi Sigma Kappa.
 There are currently five Active Chapters and one Active Colony of Phi Sigma Phi nationwide.
 The current National President is University of Wisconsin-Stevens Point Alumnus, Joshua Finch.

 History

-Phi Sigma Phi after formed from the merger of Phi Sigma Epsilon and Phi Sigma Kappa.
+Phi Sigma Phi formed from the merger of Phi Sigma Epsilon and Phi Sigma Kappa.
 A small group of Phi Sigma Epsilon Alumni and Undergraduate Collegians opposed the merger with Phi Sigma Kappa and instead decided to form a new national fraternity.